rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-ledger.md

 - Select **Custom** Address and put the derivation path `m/44'/0'/0'/0`.
   Then choose the address that you got from the previous step.

-**6 Check R-BTC balance**
+**6 Check RBTC balance**

-You can check balance of R-BTC address on MyCrypto or MEW setting the corresponding derivation path and selection the address.
+You can check balance of RBTC address on MyCrypto or MEW setting the corresponding derivation path and selection the address.

-> Note: You have to wait a minimum of 100 confirmations + a minimum of 5 minutes for checking your R-BTC balance
+> Note: You have to wait a minimum of 100 confirmations + a minimum of 5 minutes for checking your RBTC balance

-## R-BTC to BTC conversion
+## RBTC to BTC conversion

 Instructions on how to do a Mainnet peg-out.